-1. Gaucher Disease - Type 1.
-Approve for 1 year if the patient meets ALL of the following (A, B, and C):

-Note: Type 1 Gaucher disease is also known as non-neuronopathic Gaucher disease.

-- A) Patient is $\geq 2$ years of age; AND - B) The diagnosis is established by ONE of the following (i or ii): - i.
-Demonstration of deficient $\beta$ -glucocerebrosidase activity in leukocytes or fibroblasts; OR - ii.
-Molecular genetic testing documenting biallelic pathogenic variants in the glucocerebrosidase (GBA) gene; AND - C) Cerezyme is prescribed by or in consultation with a geneticist, endocrinologist, a metabolic disorder sub-specialist, or a physician who specializes in the treatment of lysosomal storage disorders.
+- 1. Gaucher Disease Type 1.
+Approve for 1 year if the patient meets ALL of the following (A, B, and C): - Note: Type 1 Gaucher disease is also known as non-neuronopathic Gaucher disease. - A) Patient is \geq 4 years of age; AND - B) The diagnosis is established by ONE of the following (i or ii): - i.
+Demonstration of deficient β -glucocerebrosidase activity in leukocytes or fibroblasts; OR - ii.
+Molecular genetic testing documenting biallelic pathogenic variants in the glucocerebrosidase (GBA) gene; AND - C) Vpriv is prescribed by or in consultation with a geneticist, endocrinologist, a metabolic disorder sub-specialist, or a physician who specializes in the treatment of lysosomal storage disorders.

 Dosing.
-Each individual dose must not exceed 60 U/kg administered intravenously no more frequently than three times per week.
+Each individual dose must not exceed 60 U/kg administered intravenously no more frequently than once every 2 weeks.